 The Friends of the library made the purchase of the new blinds seen in this building and in the Mockingbird Branch Building.
 Plans are to support more staff going to TLA this year and skipping the PLA Conference.

 Ms. Casada announced that Rob Carleton was the Friends of the Library’s Volunteer of the Year for 2013.
-She mentioned that the Friends have planned a trip to the Midland Library in the near future.
+She mentioned that the Friends have planned a trip to the Midland County Public Library in the near future.

 Mr. Carleton announced plans to have the Board’s retreat next month and indicated he has asked Edward Smith to give a presentation.
 After some discussion it was agreed to hold the workshop on March 3rd, 2014 at 4 PM.
 He would also like to encourage members of the Board to attend the Texas Library Association Conference in early April with information about the conference being found at WWW.TXLA.ORG.
-Janis Test also quickly reminded the Board about the visit from the Texas State Librarian on March 17, 2014 and he is very interested in meeting with local area citizens interested in Library Advocacy.
+Janis Test also quickly reminded the Board about the visit from the Texas State Librarian on March 17, 2014 and that he is very interested in meeting with local area citizens interested in Library Advocacy.

 Mr. Carleton adjourned the meeting at 5:05 PM.